VKCOM/noverify/docs/dynamic_rules.md

 ##### `@filter`

-The `@filter` restriction allows you to restrict the rule by name of matched variable.
+The `@filter` restriction allows you to restrict the rule by name of matched variable or literal, const or anything else!

+More about which can be captured you can read in [phpgrep doc](https://github.com/quasilyte/phpgrep/blob/master/docs/user_manual.md#-filter)

 Thus, the rule will be applied only if there is a matched variable that matches passed regexp.